nullpointer-io/stablediffusion/README.md

 cd ./tryout-stablediffusion
 ```

-Install Python libraries dependent on the CUDA version of your GPU.
-In case of CUDA version 11.x there will be a download of a CUDA specific torch version.
+Install the necessary Python libraries.
+Use the ones matching the CUDA version of your GPU.
+In case of CUDA version 11.x there will be a download of the torch library as a CUDA specific version.
 The size for version 11.6 has been around 2 GB.
 When using the proprietary drivers from Nvidia on Linux the CUDA version can be evaluated with `nvidia-smi`.
 ```
 pip install -r requirements.cuda116.txt	  # CUDA 11.6